brimoran/RDataViz/README.md

 David Wilkins (2017). treemapify: Draw treemaps easily.
 R package version 2.2.2. https://github.com/wilkox/treemapify

-## Data viz: general tips
+## Some general tips

 ### R tips

-This section is not intended to provide a comprehensive primer for R.  Rather it is a collection of the useful tips that the data viz examples use and an opportunity to explain why they are used.
+This section is not intended to provide a comprehensive primer for R.  Rather it is a collection of the useful tips that the data viz examples use and an opportunity for me to explain why they are used.

 #### Working directory

 For simplicity, I would suggest keeping your R scripts and data sources in the same directory.
-If you do, the following code can be used in your scripts to set your working directory to the location of the R script.
+If you do, the following code can be used right at the start of your scripts to set your working directory to the location of the R script.
 This will help ensure that your work is easily portable for others:

 ```r
 setwd(dirname(rstudioapi::getActiveDocumentContext()$path)) # set working directory
 ```

 *Note*: this requires R studio to be used and the rstudioapi library to have been previously installed.
+The rstudioapi library is installed just like any other library in R.

 #### Loading libraries